-As fire, including that produced by smoking devices, poses an extreme danger to the health and safety of all members of the community, smoking and fire safety regulations and precautions are very important and must be adhered to at all times.
+Smoking and fire safety regulations and precautions are very important and must be adhered to at all times.
 The cooperation of each individual is necessary for the safety of all.
 The College publishes its fire safety statistics [4] in accordance with the Clery Act.